top of page

 107. Inventory Turnover

-The measure of the number of times inventory is sold or used in a time period such as a year.
-It is calculated to see if a business has an excessive inventory in comparison to its sales level.
-The equation for inventory turnover equals the cost of goods sold divided by the average inventory.
+A measure of the number of times inventory is sold or used in a time period such as a year.
 Inventory turnover is also known as inventory turns, merchandise turnover, stockturn, stock turns, turns, and stock turnover.

 108. Island(er) Display